-The main goal of Latvian State Historical Archives project Raduraksti is increase possibility of use that part of national documentary heritage, which is directly bound up with identification of residents and researching family history, at the same time – to provide the necessary preservation of the original documents.
+The main goal of Latvian State Historical Archives project Raduraksti is to provide access to the archival documents which can be used for family history research and to provide the necessary preservation of the original documents.

-In 2010 the Archives virtual reading room provides access to the church books of Evangelic Lutheran, Roman Catholic, Orthodox, Baptist, Greek Catholic, Old Believers’, Reformed Protestant congregations, vital records of Rabbinate, revision lists of Livland and Courland, materials of Russian Empire Census (1897) in provinces of Courland, Livland and Vitebsk provinces as well as Riga house-registers for 1854–1918 (for now partly).>
+The virtual archives contain church books of Evangelic Lutheran, Roman Catholic, Orthodox, Baptist, Greek Catholic, Old Believers’, Reformed congregations, vital records of Rabbinates, Revision lists of Livland and Courland, materials of the 1st All-Russian Census for 1897 in Courland, Livland and Vitebsk provinces as well as Riga house-registers for 1854–1918 (for now partly).>

 Marriage chronological registers

 (only for Evangelic Lutheran congregation) show names and surnames of groom and bride, date of marriage, in some cases – place of residence

 contain the following information: name and surname of the deceased person, place of birth, age, family status, date and place of death, cause of death, date of funeral (in some cases also the place)

 In some cases the death records of the Roman Catholic congregation also contain information by whom the deseased was survived.

 (only for Evangelic Lutheran congregation) contain the following information: name and surname of the confirmed person, date and place of birth, date of confirmation, parents’ names and surnames, social status and occupation, notes about the knowledge of religion.

 The archives keep birth, marriage and death records only until 1909.
 The records for 1910–1921 are kept in the Registry Office Archives of the Ministry of Justice of Latvia (address: A. Čaka Street 38a, Riga LV-1011, Tel.: 67830682 , 67830684, fax 67830673, e-mail: email@example.com ).